 Nobody is immune to stress.
-Unless you are some kind of monk in the Himalayas, chances are you will face stress at work, in your personal life, or in general.
+Unless you are some kind of monk in the Himalayas, chances are you will face mental strain at work, in your personal life, or in general.

 This article may contain affiliate links.
 Please see our disclaimer policy here.